shahnawazm786/tendable-com/README.md

  When user has entered all the mandatory field on submit user get success result, it is also verified All the input data and error message passed in scenario outline

+I have added the extend report, when failure occured framework capture screenshot and added into the report. for easiness of error finding
+The report has complete summary and details in right panel.
+Any one can verify the failure and sucess of the Test case.
+I have created html report as well pdf report, so that pdf report can be emailed to the reporting manager

  Thanks